VoudourisAM/Forecast-Prices/README.md

 # Forecast Data

 > ### Extract Data
--  Get all symbols for cryptocurrency
+-  Get all symbols for cryptocurrency (from Binance)
--  Extract cryptocurrency data from Binance per 1-day (From 01/01/2020 - Until 31/12/2023)
+-  Extract cryptocurrency data per 1-day (From 01/01/2020 - Until 31/12/2023) (from Binance)

 #